bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

   manufacture small inexpensive wrist band devices that track body temperature and location

-Big social tech (Facebook, Google, Twitter) can easily create solutions in this space in a very short timeline.
+Big tech (Facebook, Google, Twitter, Apple) can easily create solutions in this space in a very short timeline.
 (They can and should share data on an established protocol.)